inception-tools/inception-tools/README.rst

             setup.py

 ``package_name`` (required)
-    The package name that will used for your new project, e.g. ``pyincept``.
+    The package name that will used for your new project, e.g. ``inceptiontools``.
     This will be used to create for the name of the package, for the name of a stub entry point files, and in the names of test modules.
 It will also be used as the relative path for the ``project_root`` argument in the